chat21/chat21-ios-demo/README.md

 * Tab based chat application
 * Recent conversations' list
 * Direct message (one to one message)
-* View offline messages' history
+* Offline messages' history
 * Received receipts (you can see if a message was sent and delivered)
 * Presence Manager with online/offline and inactivity period indicator
-* Integration of a custom user profile's view
+* Show integration of a custom user profile's view
 * Signup/Login with email and password
 * Synchronized contacts (with offline search and selection)
 * Integrates an example of a mobile live-chat support (an "help" button on the top left corner of every tab)